Eagle: 10 Surprising Facts about the Raptor

 They grow old, their bodies weaken, and they die, apart from dying of old age.
 Eagles die from the following diseases:

 Bald eagles become infected when they eat infected prey.
-The virus is also transmitted by mosquitoes, and the infection can be transmitted to other bald eagles.
+Mosquitoes also transmit the virus, and the infection can be transmitted to other bald eagles.

 It also affects bald eagles and is said to be similar to the hepatitis C virus in humans, with symptoms such as seizures, tremors, brain damage and death.